Rethinking the Goal System

 We will all be "old" representatives/sellers.

-While they don't invent the pill of eternal life (and even after the invention of the pill of eternal life; while they don't invent the pill of eternal goal achievement), there are enormous chances that we will all be “old”, in the future.
+While they do not invent the pill of eternal life (and even after the invention of the pill of eternal life; while they do not invent the pill of eternal goal-achievement), there are enormous chances that we will all be "old", in the future.

-Therefore, immediately, the security of being able to maintain your income, in the worst of scenarios, becoming a seller by seniority, is a security — an “insurance” — that protects any and all representatives who act in this goals/seniority modality proposed here.
+Therefore, immediately, the security of being able to maintain your income, in the worst of scenarios, becoming a seller by seniority, is a security — an "insurance" — that protects each and every representative who acts in this goals/seniority modality proposed here.

 An umbrella for everyone.